 - To achieve high quality content we use the EasyChair data about conference reviewing.
-Further, we create and maintain convenient and nicely looking templates for published volumes and papers.
+Further, we create and maintain convenient and nice looking templates for published volumes and papers.
 We assemble strong editorial boards to help us to make decisions.

 - Our publications are truly open access.
 As soon as a volume is ready, it is published and the articles are accessible to everybody at no cost.